LEARNAcademy/Instructor-Handbook/README.md

 When giving a lesson, you will typically work from the material on the cohort syllabus.

 **Note**: The syllabus is a living document.
 For the workflow on pushing changes to the syllabus and to cohort syllabi follow this [ link ](https://github.com/LEARNAcademy/Syllabus/wiki) to the syllabus wiki.
+Also, please follow style guidelines outlined [here](#TBA).

 ### Lesson Planning